AuReMe/metage2metabo/docs/tutorial.rst

         --- Logs written in output_directory//m2m_mincom.log ---

     This output gives the result of minimal community selection.
-It means that for producing the 119 metabolic targets, a minimum of 13 bacteria out of the 17 is required.
+It means that for producing the 120 metabolic targets, a minimum of 13 bacteria out of the 17 is required.
 One example of such minimal community is given.
 In addition, the whole space of solution is studied.
 All bacteria (17) occur in at least one minimal community (key species).
 Finally, the intersection gives the following information: a set of 12 bacteria occurs in each minimal communtity.
 This means that these 12 bacteria are needed in any case (essential symbionts), and that any of the remaining 5 bacteria (alternative symbionts) can complete the missing function(s).
 * files outputs
     * As for other commands, a json file with the results is produced in ``output_directory/community_analysis/comm_scopes.json``, together with logs at the root of the results directory.

 m2m metacom
 ------------
-`m2m metacom` runs all analyses: individual scopes, community scopes, and minimal community selection based on the metabolic added-value of the microbiota.
+``m2m metacom`` runs all analyses: individual scopes, community scopes, and minimal community selection based on the metabolic added-value of the microbiota.

 It uses the following mandatory inputs (run ``m2m metacom --help`` for optional arguments):